< Back

 Drag-and-droppable data fields

 Users can drag data fields from the right panel directly onto sections.
-These fields auto-populate when a product is applied - no manual entry required.
+These fields auto-populate when a product is applied.

 Freedom to customize